Nandhini-1411/Singapore_Flat_Resale_Price_Prediction/README.md

 ### 7. Testing and Validation:
 - Test the deployed application to ensure it functions correctly and provides accurate predictions.

-## Deliverables
-The project will deliver the following:

-- A well-trained machine learning model for resale price prediction.
-- A user-friendly web application (built with Streamlit).
-- Deployed on the Render platform (or any cloud platform).
-- Documentation and instructions for using the application.
-- A project report summarizing data analysis, model development, and deployment process.

 ## Technologies Used
 - **Python** (for model development and Streamlit app)
 - **Streamlit** (for web application development)